 A mortgagor’s evidence can be either formal evidence taken on oath, or simply information provided to the court informally (Cheltenham & Gloucester BS v Grant, The Times, 9 May 1994).
 Should periodic payments be proposed, it would be wise for the mortgagor to have a detailed financial budget demonstrating how and where the money will be found.

-It is important to distinguish the two different lines of defence and prepare appropriately.
+It is important to distinguish the two different lines of defence and prepare evidence (and submissions) appropriately.

 33 BEDFORD ROW AND 10 OLD SQUARE

-Georgia Bedworth and Simon Hill are barristers practising from 10 Old Square and 33 Bedford Row respectively
+Simon Hill and Georgia Bedworth are barristers practising from 33 Bedford Row and 10 Old Square respectively